Nisqually River

 The Nisqually River /nɪˈskwɑːli/ is a river in west central Washington in the United States, approximately 81 mi long.
 It drains part of the Cascade Range southeast of Tacoma, including the southern slope of Mount Rainier, and empties into the southern end of Puget Sound.
-Its outlet was designated in 1971 as the Nisqually Delta National Natural Landmark.
+Its outlet was designated in 1971 as the Nisqually Delta National Natural Landmark, now part of the Billy Frank Jr. Nisqually National Wildlife Refuge.

 The Nisqually River forms the Pierce–Lewis county line, as well as the boundary between Pierce and Thurston counties.

 Course

 The river rises in southern Mount Rainier National Park, fed by the Nisqually Glacier on the southern side of Mt.
 Rainier.
 It flows west through Ashford and Elbe along Route 706.
 It is then impounded for hydroelectricity by the Alder Dam, completed in 1944, and the LaGrande Dam, completed in 1912 and rebuilt in 1945.
 They hold back Alder Lake and the inaccessible two-mile long LaGrande Reservoir.
 Before the construction of the dams, a natural fish barrier prevented anadromous fish from ascending the Nisqually above what is now La Grande Reservoir.

 Below Elbe, the river flows northwest through the foothills, passes near McKenna, Washington, and through Fort Lewis and the Nisqually Indian Reservation.
 The river crosses beneath Interstate 5 and into the Nisqually River Delta, which is the location of the Nisqually National Wildlife Refuge.
 The delta as a whole, including federal, state, and private land, was designated in 1971 as a National Natural Landmark.
 The Nisqually enters the Nisqually Reach portion of Puget Sound approximately 15 mi east of Olympia.